UPDATE: Current Constitutional Developments in Latin America

 Venezuela recognizes the preservation of indigenous peoples’ social, political, and economic organizations, as well as their culture, traditions and ancient customs, languages, and religions.
 This constitutional recognition extends to their “ethnic and cultural identity, values, spiritualities, and sacred and cult places.”
 The Venezuelan Constitution also guarantees aboriginal representation in the National Assembly and at other subnational levels.
 Finally, the composition of the National Assembly includes representation quotas for indigenous communities.

 Consistent with tradition, in 1999 Venezuela recognized Castilian as the official language of the country.
 However, it stated that indigenous languages are “also of official use.”
-Bolivia went a step further and stated that, besides Castilian, thirty-seven other indigenous languages are “official languages of the State” as well.
+Bolivia went a step further and stated that, besides Castilian, 37 other indigenous languages are “official languages of the State” as well.
 The actual implications of these innovations remain to be seen.

 Venezuela gave constitutional recognition to indigenous medical practices, and prohibited the registration of patents involving their ancestral resources and their knowledge related to genetic resources.
 Traditional and natural aboriginal medical practices are also included in the governmental guarantee of the right to health care in Bolivia.
 The Constitution of that country also protects the “original and ancestral coca, in its natural nonnarcotic state, as cultural patrimony, [as a] natural renewable resource of Bolivia, and as a factor of social cohesion.”